hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * [Full list of Keras metrics][4]
 * [Top-n Error][24]
   * We often saw "top-1 error", "top-5" error appeared in papers, here's more explaination

+#### Baseline Models
+* We often do this in time series prediction.
+Often choose a baseline model to compare with ML models, and nothing should be worse than this baseline model :P
+  * [Some ts baseline model ideas][36], in my previous code, there are a few methods we can borrow as the baseline
+    * Naive Forecast (previous day = next day)
+    * Naive Average Forecast
+    * Moving Average
+    * Exponetial Smoothing

 #### Loss Functions
 * The training process is trying to reduce the loss.